codestin/codestin.github.io/_pages/now.md

 * COVID-19 New World continues.
 Washing hands furiously with Jewel's [song](https://www.youtube.com/watch?v=qr8UJ6I3My4) stuck in my head.

 ## Creativity:
-* Trying to write imperfect blog entries here and share more of what's top of mind.
-If not now, when?
-It's the apocalypse, afterall.
+* Thrilled to have finally figured out how to update my website with a decent web developer environment setup.
+Planning to continue to tweak and share "sticking this on the fridge" level thoughts.
 * Learning to play [The Shape of Things to Come](https://www.musicnotes.com/sheetmusic/mtd.asp?ppn=MN0093764) as heard on Battlestar Galactica, on the piano.
 * Building the [Rickshaw](https://busterbenson.github.io/rickshaw/) community and lore.
 Transplanting Meaningful Conversations project to here.